 \section{Conclusion}

-In this paper, we introduce a new IR benchmark, \posir, designed to diagnose position bias in information retrieval models.
-Unlike existing evaluation suites, \posir leverages granular reference spans and length-diverse settings to effectively disentangle the effects of document length from the position of relevant information.
-Our experiments expose prevalent primacy and recency biases across both multilingual and cross-lingual retrieval settings, underscoring the limitations of current evaluation practices.
-By providing a reproducible pipeline and a diverse suite of 310 datasets, \posir fills a crucial gap in the evaluation ecosystem, paving the way for more position-robust retrieval systems.
+In this paper, we introduce \posir, the first standardized benchmark for diagnosing position bias in diverse retrieval scenarios, covering 10 languages and 31 domains.
+Our experiments reveal prevalent primacy and unexpected recency biases across both multilingual and cross-lingual settings, while also exposing significant discrepancies with existing short-text benchmarks.
+These findings contribute new empirical evidence on position bias in dense retrieval, paving the way for more position-robust retrieval systems.